drone/tutorials/content/rust/docker/rust-docker-arm.md

 ## Execution

-The Pipeline will execute every time we push code to our repository.
-We can login to Drone and inspect the Pipeline results:
+The pipeline will execute every time you push code to your repository.
+You can login to Drone and inspect the Pipeline results:

 ![Activate Repository](/screenshots/drone-build.png)

 # Continuous Delivery

-The final step is to automatically build and publish a Docker image to DockerHub.
-In order to publish an image to DockerHub we need to provide our credentials.
+The final step is to automatically build and publish the Docker image to DockerHub.
+In order to publish an image to DockerHub you need to provide your credentials.

 ## Secrets

-For security reasons we do not want to store our credentials in our yaml.
+For security reasons you do not want to store your credentials in the pipeline configuration file.
 Instead you can securely store your secrets in the Drone database, adding your Docker username and password via the repository settings screen.

 ![Manage Secret](/screenshots/drone-secrets.png)

 ## Settings

 Drone has a robust plugin system, including a plugin to build and publish images.
-Add a new step to the Docker Pipeline and configure the Docker plugin.
+Add a new step to the Docker Pipeline and configure the [Docker plugin](http://plugins.drone.io/drone-plugins/drone-docker/).

 {{< highlight text "linenos=table,linenostart=17,hl_lines=99" >}}
 - name: publish